 When we saw cows, we wanted to see if someone owned the field.
 The owner never noticed us, or if they did they didn't do anything.
 We eventually found out that that field is owned by somebody.
 We haven't gone there since.

 Every square inch is owned by somebody.
 It is trespassing whether you know who owns it or not.
 Don't go where you don't have permission.
 It is especially dangerous to go in a field with cows or other animals.
 And don't go in a field with a single cow.
-It could be a bull, and they are...Read more »
+It could be a bull, and...Read more »

 I live upstairs in a home where my lease states I am to pay half of the water/sewer/trash bill; however, the bills keep getting higher and higher each month; both myself and the couple on the first floor have complained to the Landlord.
 No leaks/running water inside the home have been detected;...
 Read more »